 Thesis Requirements.
 Either an applied project or a thesis is required.
 Final Examinations.
 An oral examination in defense of the applied project or thesis is required.
 The content of the applied project report or thesis must, in its final form, be suitable for submission to an academic journal or conference proceedings.
 The thesis must conform to Graduate College format requirements.

-RESEARCH ACTIVITY

-Research interests of the current members of the Committee on Statistics include the following: regression, variance components, generalized linear models; multivariate analysis, latent structure models, categorical data analysis; biostatistics, biomedical research; time series analysis, econometrics, statistical process control, statistical decision support systems; statistical computing, statistical graphics; panel data analysis, complex sampling designs; decision-theoretic methods, risk assessment.
-Students and faculty have access to excellent computing facilities, including mainframes, work stations, and personal computers running a broad selection of statistical software.
+RESEARCH ACTIVITY Research interests of the current members of the Committee on Statistics include the following: regression, variance components, generalized linear models; multivariate analysis, latent structure models, categorical data analysis; biostatistics, biomedical research; time series analysis, econometrics, statistical process control, statistical decision support systems; statistical computing, statistical graphics; panel data analysis, complex sampling designs; decision-theoretic methods, risk assessment, robust statistical methods.
+Students and faculty have access to excellent computing facilities, including servers, work stations, and personal computers running a broad selection of statistical software.
+COURSES For courses, see "Quantitative Business Analysis (QBA)," page 139, and "Statistics and Probability (STP)," page 250.
+Taxation Philip M.J.
+Reckers Director (BA 223) 480/965-3631 asusaim@asu.edu www.cob.asu.edu/acct PROFESSORS J.R.
+BOATSMAN, BOYD, JOHNSON, KAPLAN, PANY, PHILIPPAKIS, RECKERS, RENEAU, ROY, SCHULTZ, SHRIVER, R. SMITH, STEINBART, WYNDELTS ASSOCIATE PROFESSORS CHRISTIAN, GOLEN, GOUL, GUPTA, KEIM, KULKARNI, MOECKEL, O'DELL, O'LEARY, PEI, REGIER, ST. LOUIS, VINZE ASSISTANT PROFESSORS BHATTACHERJEE, CHEN, CHENOWETH, DAVID.
+DOWLING, HWANG, IYER, MISHRA, O'DONNELL, SANTANAM, SHAO, WHITECOTTON SENIOR LECTURERS MacCRACKEN, SHREDNICK LECTURERS BALOGH, J.L.
+BOATSMAN, GEIGER, HAYES, TAYLOR MASTER OF TAXATION The faculty in the School of Accountancy and Information Management offer specialized professional programs leading to the Master of Taxation, Master of Accountancy and Information Systems (see "Accountancy and Information Systems," page 106), and Master of Science in Information Management, (see "Information Management," page 231) degrees.
+The M.Tax. degree is a specialized program providing persons with skills required to succeed in careers in public accounting (consulting), as well as corporate accounting.
+The faculty also participate in offering the program leading to the Master of Business Administration degree (see "Master of Business Administration," page 134) and Ph.D. degree in Business Administration (see "Doctor of Philosophy," page 135).
+For more information on faculty, programs, and courses, visit the school's Web site.
+Admission.
+All applicants are required to submit the supplemental application materials required from the school.
+A complete advising guide and application packet may be obtained from the school's Web site.
+Students applying to this program must submit scores on the Graduate Management Admission Test (GMAT).
+International applicants whose native language is not English must submit scores from the Test of English as a Foreign language (TOEFL) and the Test of Spoken English (TSE) exams.
+Preference in admission is given to those with degrees in accounting and business, although other exceptional candidates are considered.

-Taxation

-Philip M.J.
-Reckers

-Director

-(BA 223) 480/965-2283

-asusoa@asu.edu

-www.cob.asu.edu/acct/acctmst2.html

-PROFESSORS

-J.R.
-BOATSMAN, BOYD, FLAHERTY, JOHNSON, KAPLAN, PANY, PHILIPPAKIS, RECKERS, RENEAU, SCHULTZ, SHRIVER, R. SMITH, STEINBART, TIDWELL, WYNDELTS

-ASSOCIATE PROFESSORS

-CHRISTIAN, GOLEN, GOUL, GUPTA, KEIM, KIANG, KULKARNI, MOECKEL, O'DELL, O'LEARY, PEI, REGIER, ROY, ST. LOUIS, VINZE

-ASSISTANT PROFESSORS

-CHEN, CHENOWETH, DAVID, DOWLING, HWANG, IYER, MISHRA, SANTANAM, K. SMITH, WHITECOTTON

-SENIOR LECTURERS

-MacCRACKEN, SHREDNICK

-LECTURERS

-BALO, J.L.
-BOATSMAN, GEIGER, HAYES, TAYLOR

-MASTER OF TAXATION

-The faculty in the School of Accountancy and Information Management offer a professional program leading to the Master of Taxation degree.
-The M.Tax. degree is a specialized program providing persons with technical skills required to administer the tax laws in both the private and public sectors of the economy.

-The Master of Taxation (M.Tax.) degree is a specialized program providing persons with the highly technical and demanding skills required to administer the tax laws in both the private and public sectors of the economy.
-Students applying to this program must submit scores on the GMAT.
-International applicants whose native language is not English must submit scores from the TOEFL and the TSE or SPEAK exams.

 Prerequisites.
-Students whose transcripts do not include certain undergraduate courses or their equivalents must complete these courses.
-Most persons holding an undergraduate degree in accountancy should have satisfied these requirements.
-Contact the School of Accountancy and Information Management for a current list of the program prerequisites.
+Visit the School of Accountancy and Information Management's Web site for a current list of the program prerequisites.
 Program of Study.
-The program of study consists of a minimum of 30 semester hours.
-The following courses are required:
+The program of study consists of a minimum of 30 semester hours and is continually updated.

-ACC 515 Professional Practice Seminar 3

-ACC 521 Tax Research 3

-ACC 571 Taxation of Corporations and Shareholders 3

-ACC 573 Taxation of Partners and Partnerships 3

-ACC 575 Estate and Gift Taxation 3

-Total 15 Additional courses in accountancy, finance, general business, law, public affairs, or other acceptable areas to complete the degree program are selected in consultation with a faculty advisor.
 The program of study must include a minimum of 15 semester hours of credit in graduate-level accounting courses and a minimum of 24 semester hours of resident credit in courses open exclusively to graduate students.
 A maximum of six hours may be taken outside the College of Business.
+Visit the school's Web site for a current program of study.
 Course Load.
-Students are limited to 12 hours per trimester.
-Foreign Language Requirements.
+Students are limited to 12 hours per semes- Foreign Language Requirements.
 None.

 Thesis Requirements.
-A thesis is optional.
+None.